cashubtc/nutshell/README.md

 - Multimint wallet for tokens from different mints
 - Send and receive tokens on nostr

-## Cashu client protocol
+## The Cashu protocol
 There are ongoing efforts to implement alternative Cashu clients that use the same protocol.
+See the [documentation page](https://docs.cashu.space/) for more information on other projects.
 If you are interested in helping with Cashu development, please refer to the protocol specs [protocol specs](https://github.com/cashubtc/nuts).

 ## Easy Install